eduvo/eduvo.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: Tips for the devs
-tagline: Supporting tagline
+tagline: ... directly from the Faria cave
 ---
 {% include JB/setup %}

 <ul class="posts">
   {% for post in site.posts %}